kcudding/rabies/notesoptimrabies.md

 # Optimizing rabies vaccine programs for dogs

 Our goal is to use standard optimization tools to find the most cost-effective rabies vaccination strategy.
-This doc is take 1: get an optimal vaccination plan for a given number of vaccines and dogs.
+This doc is take 5: find best and lowest cost solution.

 We're using information from: